polybase/polylang/README.md

 You can use the `compile` binary to compile Polylang functions to Miden.
 Compile outputs the generated Miden assembly to stdout, you can pipe it to `miden-run` to run it.

-### Example of compiling and running a collection function
+### Example of compiling and running a contract function

 ```bash
  $ cargo run --bin compile -- contract:Account function:setName <<<'@public contract Account { id: string; name: string; function setName(newName: string) { this.name = newName; } }'